 An experienced car accident attorney can help you negotiate after filing a claim with an insurance company.
 However, there are times when insurance companies refuse to settle.
 In these cases, it is necessary to file a lawsuit.

 You will need a knowledgeable lawyer to establish the driver’s fault for the car accident.
-At the Hollander Law Firm, P.A., we will conduct a thorough investigation into the cause of your car accident.
+At the Hollander Law Firm Accident Injury Lawyers, we will conduct a thorough investigation into the cause of your car accident.
 We do everything possible to build a strong case against the at-fault driver.

 The Negligent Driver’s Employer